ucgmsim/mera/wiki/Home.md

 numerical independent variable like $x$, so we cannot estimate a simple slope like $m$.
 However, we can (optionally) fit the "intercept", which represents an overall _bias_ affecting all observations.
 Random effects contribute additional variation to the model to help explain features that are not captured by the fixed effects of the model.
+This is illustrated by Fig. 1, which shows a mixed effects regression on several groups of data.
+Here, the slope remains constant and the intercept is allowed to vary.
+Fitting the intercept as a fixed effect produces the black line labelled $\mu_{\textrm{group}} that passes through the approximate center of all data points.
+Adding a random effect for each group improves the fit for each group, as indicated by the other colored lines.
 In our case, each event and (optionally) site contributes a random effect to the model.

+![Fig. 1: Example mixed effects regression where the slope remains constant and the intercept is allowed to vary.
+The black line represents the result of fitting the intercept as a fixed effect.
+The other lines represent the result of adding a random effect for each group.](images/variable_intercept.png)

 ## Interpreting random effects